 How can you tell quickly if a piano is a spinet?
 The pictures above should give you a pretty good clue.
 If not sure, another dependable guide is looking at the music rack.
 This is the mechanism that supports the back of the music, mounted in the center typically just above the keys.
 If at least half of the rack extends above the top of the instrument, that piano is likely a spinet.
 There are some older consoles where the rack is sometimes mounted higher than normal, so this quick glance method is not foolproof.

 Baldwin.
 Kohler & Campbell.
 Chickering.
 Hamilton.
 These are just four iconic brands that were once made in the United States but have more recently been manufactured in Indonesia and China.
 Even the finest Japanese piano manufacturers have shifted their production on many budget models offshore to save on production costs.

-As an example, the Yamaha U series, which has long been considered the gold standard of Japanese studio uprights, has recently been made outside of Japan.
+As an example, the Yamaha U series, which has long been considered the gold standard of Japanese studio uprights, has recently been made outside of Japan for certain markets.
 The Yamaha T series, which uses less expensive materials than the U series, has also had its production shifted to different factories.
 Currently, it is reported to be made in China.
-Beware.

 My point is not to bash the manufacturing standards of any brand in any country.
 It’s simply to point out that you cannot rely on a brand name alone to guarantee quality.
 A piano is only as good as the factory’s standards and the quality of materials used to build the instrument.
 Fortunately, you can often find out when and where your piano was made by looking up the serial number.
 A piano technician can give you an educated opinion on any instrument you are strongly considering.